ivovivanov/k8s-intro/Secrets/README.md

 # Secrets
 Secret is a way to set environment variable and/or sensitive data.
 Secrets are not encrypted but rather BASE64 encoded.
-Under the same `env` property environment variables can be set with ConfigMaps
+The `env` property in a container section
 ```yaml
 env:
   - name: DB_PORT